-Some exchanges, like Binance, have their own “exchange tokens.”
-The tokens create these exchanges and use them to give holders discounted trading fees.
-If a Binance user holds Binance Coin (BNC) in their Binance wallet, for example, then they will pay lower fees.
+For example, if a Binance user holds Binance Coin (BNB) in their Binance wallet, for example, then they would likely pay lower fees.
 The fees for each trade they make will be taken in the form of BNC, rather than from the currency pair they are trading.

 8. Customer Support